SellMeFish/Discord-Remote-Access/README.md

 - Developed for **educational cybersecurity research**.
 - Inspired by ethical hacking, malware analysis, and penetration testing.
 - Contributions & improvements are welcome.
+- Add me on Discord: easylogs for Idea sharing :)

 ---